felippe-regazio/sh-simple-deployer/README.md

 2. \*Unix server with Rsync and SSH connection enabled.

 Most of this requirements are just a default configuration for any \*Unix system.
+Tested with Linux and Mac OS systems, and worked with no environment setup.

 # Git ?